What to Put on a Resume in 2024 [7+ Job-Winning Sections]

 Here’s a three-step process of how to list your work experience so that you can make it stand out:

-work experience on a resume
+work experience on resume

 1. Add Your Job Title